nervouna/Sniff/README.md

 Check out the data in the [LeanCloud dashboard][5].
 All the URLs are stored in the `Shortened` class, and the visitor footprints are stored in the `Visits` class.

+Note: For now you'll have to add users in LeanCloud dashboard.

 ### Debugging

 You can always use `lean up` to fire up a debuggable instance on your machine, and visit it via `http://127.0.0.1:3000` by default.